-TechChannel leverages 10 years of webinar programming experience to cater to evolving audience needs, across various skill levels
+TechChannel Webinars (formerly known as IBM Systems Media Webinars) leverages over 10 years of experience to cater to evolving audience needs, across various skill levels

 Why Webinars?Webinars are by no means a new tool in the world of online career training, but their prominence has risen as they fit into the new work landscape.
 “Webinars suit the environment we’re in,” says TechChannel’s Director of Webinars, Janine Donnelly.
 “People are working from home.
 Business travel and face-to-face interaction with existing and potential clients has been curtailed, and conferences have been cancelled.
 What better avenue to connect with these people than through a webinar?”

 As the business world continues to change and adapt to the COVID-19 crisis, audiences are seeking out opportunities to learn about solutions that are relevant to handling the pandemic in the moment as well as how to optimize business for what may come in the future.
 Additionally, with current limitations on travel and in-person conferences, webinars provide relevant solutions for far less cost than a traditional conference.

 10 Years of Webinar ProgrammingAlthough the need for online resources like webinars skyrocketed during the pandemic, TechChannel has been creating these unique digital assets far before this all started.
 While TechChannel's name might seem new, the webinar team is anything but.
 TechChannel webinar programming was formerly known as IBM Systems Media webinar programming.
 In January 2021, IBM Systems magazine transitioned to TechChannel, a purely digital, independent communications channel.

 Since its inception over 10 years ago, TechChannel’s webinar programming was developed based on high demand from software developers to create a platform that would allow these companies to present their technologies and software solutions in an educational format to TechChannel’s global user and subscriber base.